ParaGroup/GASSER/README.md

-### For building Gaspow
+### For building Gasser

 * gcc (>4.8)
 * cuda (>=8)
 * gsl (>=2)

-Additionally Gaspow depends from FastFlow (http://calvados.di.unipi.it/)  and Dalaunay_linterp (http://rncarpio.github.io/delaunay_linterp/).
+Additionally Gasser depends from FastFlow (http://calvados.di.unipi.it/)  and Dalaunay_linterp (http://rncarpio.github.io/delaunay_linterp/).
 These are header only libraries and are automatically downloaded during the building process but have additional requirements.

 ### Required by Delaunay_linterp
 Minimum requirements (see http://rncarpio.github.io/delaunay_linterp/ for the full requirements) are: